Johnny Franck: 2011–2020: The March Ahead

 In 2011, Franck formed a new group with Mike Caswell (K Será) called The March Ahead.
 The group worked on demos with producer Joey Sturgis, who also worked with Attack Attack!.
 They released their debut single, "I.R.T.S" on May 26, 2011.
 Their self-titled debut EP was released on August 16.
-In September 2013, the band made a performance at Liberty University, before Franck gave his testimony and fielded questions from the audience.
+In September 2013, the band performed at Liberty University, before Franck gave his testimony and fielded questions from the audience.
 In 2014, they released a cover of One Direction's "Story of My Life".
 In late 2014, the band premiered two new singles: "Creation" and "Statues".
 Throughout 2015 to 2020, the band released a handful of non-album singles.

 2016–present: Bilmuri

 In 2016, Franck formed a solo project under the name, Bilmuri.
 The name is a play on the American actor Bill Murray.
 He released his debut studio album, Jaguar Shark under Bilmuri in January 2016.
 He later released the self-titled studio album on July 15.
 In 2017, Bilmuri released two albums, Frame and Banana.
 He released the album, Taco in August 2018.
 A cover of Owl City's "Fireflies" was released in September 2018.
 In November 2019, Franck collaborated with Shomo and released a parody version of their debut single with Attack Attack!, "Stick Stickly" titled, "Thicc Thiccly".
 The single was included on Bilmuri's album, Rich Sips, which was released on December 17.
 In April 2020, he released a collaborative album, Muri and Friends, where he had his friends sing the songs he produced for the album.
-In November 2020, Bilmuri released the album Eggy Pocket, which features appearances from Jon Mess of Dance Gavin Dance and Dayseeker.
+In November 2020, Bilmuri released the album Eggy Pocket, which features appearances from Jon Mess (of Dance Gavin Dance) and Dayseeker.
 He was featured on the song "Into the Sunset" by Dance Gavin Dance on their album, Afterburner.
 In 2022, he released the album, Goblin Hours.
 He also embarked on the Goblin Hours tour in support of the album's release.
 Bilmuri joined Babymetal on the Fox Fest in May 2024.
 In June 2024, Franck signed with Columbia Records and released the album, American Motor Sports under the label.
 Bilmuri joined Sleep Token on a European tour in November 2024.

+In June 2025, Bilmuri released a new song titled, "More Than Hate" and revealed a new album would follow.
+During that summer, he embarked on the Unstoppable Bilmuri Summer Slammer Tour.
+On March 13, 2026, he released another single, "Always Let You Down", featuring Jeremy McKinnon of A Day to Remember.
+The song peaked at number 45 on the US Hot Rock & Alternative Songs chart.
+It also reached number five on the US Hard Rock Digital Song Sales chart.
+On April 7, he released the single, "Where to Find Me" featuring Novelists.
+On April 10, he released his fifteenth album, Kinda Hard and embarked on a North American headlining tour in support of the album.
+The album debuted at number 108 on the Billboard 200.